Cupolas of Capitalism

 1980-87, previous buildings connected with new East Wing and underground parking / Thomas C. Celli (Celli-Flynn Associates).

-Note: While Cupola usually limits its coverage to old and new capitols that reside in the current capital city, Independence Hall in Philadelphia, PA merits special mention here.
+While Cupola usually limits its coverage to old and new capitols still standing in the current capital city, Independence Hall merits special mention here.
 As a former state house, U.S. capitol, and site of the signing of the Declaration of Independence, it is a national treasure.
 Its majestic tiered cupola tower once housed the Liberty Bell.
 More info on this old capitol is available with a brief building history from ushistory.org; an article from Wikipedia; and visitor's info from the National Park Service.
-Many other photos and drawings of the building are available from the American Memories Project at the Library of Congress
+Many other photos and drawings of the building are available from the Historic American Buildings Survey at the Library of Congress

 .